San Francisco Museum of Modern Art: Snøhetta expansion, 2016

 Diego Rivera's Pan American Unity mural (1940) under restoration in the Roberts Family Gallery at SFMOMA, July 19, 2021.
-Photo by Steven Saylor.

 In 2009, in response to significant growth in the museum's audiences and collections since the opening of the 1995 building, SFMOMA announced plans to expand.
 A shortlist released in May 2010 included four architecture firms officially under consideration for the project: Adjaye Associates; Diller Scofidio + Renfro; Foster + Partners; and Norwegian architecture firm Snøhetta.
 In July 2010 the museum selected Snøhetta to design the expansion.

 On May 14, 2016, following a three-year-long closure, the museum re-opened to the public.
 The approximately 235,000 sqft expansion joined the existing building with a new addition spanning from Minna to Howard Streets.
 The expanded building includes seven levels dedicated to art and public programming, and three floors housing enhanced support space for the museum's operations.
 It offers approximately 142000 sqft of indoor and outdoor gallery space, as well as nearly 15000 sqft of art-filled free-access public space, more than doubling SFMOMA's previous capacity for the presentation of art and providing almost six times as much public space as the pre-expansion building.
 The soaring "silo" with its Oculus Bridge remained, but the Botta staircase was removed.

-SFMOMA by night; the museum is open until 8 p.m. on Thursdays.
+SFMOMA by night.
+As of 2026 the museum is open until 8 p.m. on Thursdays.

 The expanded building includes a large-scale vertical garden on the third floor, purported to be the biggest public living wall of native plants in San Francisco; the large, free-access Roberts Family Gallery on the ground-floor gallery facing Howard Street, with 25 ft glass walls that place art on view to passersby; a double-height "white box" space on the fourth floor with sophisticated lighting and sound systems; state-of-the-art conservation studios on the seventh and eighth floors; and, on the seventh floor, a long balcony that offers skyline views to the east, toward Salesforce Tower and the Bay Bridge.
 The expansion facades are clad with lightweight panels made of Fibre-Reinforced Plastic; upon completion, this was the largest application of composites technology to architecture in the United States at the time.
 The building achieved LEED Gold certification, with 15% energy-cost reduction, 30% water-use reduction, and 20% reduction in wastewater generation.